Chen Wangting: Influence on tai chi

-Whether or not Chen invented the earliest form of tai chi is in dispute.
-Traditional folklore and many lineages name the semi-mythical figure of Zhang Sanfeng, a Taoist monk, as the progenitor of the art.

 Two widely documented theories of Chen's martial arts work exist: the first is that he learnt his arts from Wang Zongyue, Jiang Fa, and the Wudang tradition developed by Zhang Sanfeng.
 The second theory — the one accepted by the Chen family — is that he combined his previous military experience and the theories of meridians and Daoyin with the popular teachings of Qi Jiguang.
 His complete work contained five smaller sets of forms, a 108-move Long Fist (Note: "Long" as in "Continuous"; not to be confused with the external martial art also known as Long Fist or Changquan.) routine, and a Cannon Fist routine.
 Chen is also credited with the invention of the first push hands exercises.
 Chen also practiced a few Shaolin forms, and some historians postulate that Shaolin arts also had a significant influence on his tai chi, though none of the Taoist influences on Chen family tai chi exist in the Shaolin tradition.

 Chen Wangting's next well-known successors were the 14th generation Chen Youben, who taught Chen Qingping who passed down Zhaobao Tai Chi, and Chen Changxing (1771–1853), who passed down Chen style large frame and was the direct teacher of the founder of Yang-style tai chi: Yang Luchan.